DDoctorzeus/CppMSSQLWrapper/README.md

 I might add some formal documentation for this at some point (depending on demand) however for now look at the main.cpp in the Example folder.

+I may make also make a c version of it later.